 The state capital of Richmond is an easy 2-hour shot down I-95.
 The city has a great art scene running the gamut from the Virginia Museum for Fine Art to loads of murals and street art.
 Carytown is an especially fun neighborhood to visit, full of trendy boutiques and eateries, but much of the city has a unique vibe to it.
 How many major cities can you visit and kayak or raft right through the center of town?
 I highly recommend checking out BLK RVA to support local Black-owned businesses and celebrate Black culture during your trip.

 I may be biased in recommending my lifelong hometown, but I definitely consider Charlottesville one of the best longer day trips from Washington DC.
 If you only have one day, I recommend choosing either the UNESCO World Heritage Sites of Monticello and the University of Virginia, or exploring the food and arts scene around the Downtown Mall.
 One of the most unique things you can do on a day trip from Washington DC is experience the Looking Glass.
-The first immersive art museum in Virginia, this 3000 square foot enchanted forest was built by over a dozen local artists, and made for you to touch and interact directly with the art.
+The first immersive art museum in Virginia, this 6000 square foot enchanted forest and kaleidoscopic cavern was built collaboratively by two dozen local artists, and made for you to touch and interact directly with the art.
 From Washington DC, it’s about a 2.5 hour drive or train ride.

 Shenandoah National Park